Prosecutors not planning criminal charges against Rudy Giuliani over Ukraine dealings

 The decision was made after a review of evidence resulting from raids on his residence and law office in April 2021.

 Federal prosecutors were investigating whether or not Mr Giuliani’s dealings in Ukraine in the run-up to the 2020 election required him to register as a foreign agent.
+It was the same issue that eventually ensnared Paul Manafort, Donald Trump’s former campaign chairman, after he was accused of illegally hiding his work for a pro-Russia political party in Ukraine.

-A grand jury probe that led to the issuance of warrants that resulted in the seizure of Giuliani’s electronic devices has now concluded they said.
+A grand jury probe that led to the issuance of warrants that resulted in the seizure of Mr Giuliani’s electronic devices has now concluded, they said.
 Based on the information currently available, criminal charges would not be forthcoming.

 “In my business, we would call that total victory,” Mr Giuliani’s lawyer, Robert Costello, told The Associated Press.
 “We appreciate what the US attorney has done.
 We only wish they had done it a lot sooner.”